unic/estatico-nou/packages/estatico-stylelint/README.md

 Type: `Boolean`<br>
 Default: `false`

 Whether we are in dev mode.
-Some defaults are affected by this.
+Some defaults might be affected by this.

 ## License